How can cannabis improve your workout experience?

+Do you work out?
 If you’ve ever felt the gentle buzz or the smooth rhythm after finding your pace on a long run, then you’ve experienced the “runners high”.
-It’s no wonder that this very topic was recently the focus of a study to determine if endorphins are the true source of the “runners high” or if it could be contributed to something else.
+It’s no wonder that this very topic was recently the focus of a study to determine if endorphins are the true source of the “runners high” or if they could be contributed to something else.
 Endocannabinoids.

 We know that cannabis has anti-inflammatory and pain-reduction benefits that pair well with the impacts of exercise.
 Alongside these benefits, it’s been recently discovered that endocannabinoids, not endorphins, are responsible for the runner’s high euphoria.
 In a recent study, German researchers set out to determine whether or not mice felt a runner’s high if their CB1 cannabinoid receptors were not intact.

 The study, published in Proceedings of the National Academy of Sciences USA, demonstrated that the endocannabinoid system is crucial for two main aspects of a runner’s high.
 Without intact cannabinoid receptor 1 (CB1) receptors the mice didn’t feel the anti-anxiety properties felt by those who had intact CB1 receptors.
 Additionally, pain reduction is dependent on the activation of peripheral CB1 and CB2 receptors.
 What does that mean in plain English?
 Without your endocannabinoid system, even endorphins wouldn’t give you the euphoric feelings from working out alone.

 So what does this mean when it comes to utilizing cannabis and working out?
 This is just the tip of the iceberg.
 There are many aspects of how cannabis may interact with our bodies that still need formal studies.
 Currently, organizations like Athletes for Care are in the process of commissioning research to study the effects of CBD on the brain, but there is still much to be learned.
 In the meantime, let’s dive into what we do know.